 Some recipes even add white wine to balance the flavors.
 You can use any seafood in this dish.
 My recommendation for white fish is the halibut as its flavor isn’t overwhelming and it can stay intact even after cooking.

 If you are in need of a main dish that can satisfy many people, arroz con pollo is an appropriate answer.
 Actually, this dish is not exclusive only to Colombia.
-Every Latin American country has its own variation.
+It’s a popular dish in Honduran cuisine and many other Latin American countries, each with its different variations as well.

 In this version, the broth is commonly favored with beer.
 However, despite all the differences, most of the recipes use saffron for the rice’s yellow color and a combination of sauteed vegetables with seasonings.